-"I believe Brazil are the major favorites," he told Perform.
+"I believe Brazil are the major favourites," he told Perform.
 "We'll be playing at home with the crowd support.
 It is something we Brazilians haven’t seen in a long time.

 "Brazil had great performances and played good football during the Confederations Cup.
 Obviously there are other teams in good shape as well who are well prepared, but I believe Brazil are strong contenders to win the title."

-With the World Cup less than a year away, Fernandinho is keen to give national coach Luiz Felipe Scolari plenty to think about as the home side continues its build-up to the showpiece.
+With the World Cup less than a year away, Fernandinho is keen to give national coach Luiz Felipe Scolari plenty to think about as the hosts continue their build-up to the showpiece.